-The best acrylic paintbrushes are an essential investment if you're painting with acrylics.
-Brushes for the medium come in both synthetic and natural hair, but the best paintbrushes for acrylics are usually synthetic since synthetic brushes are tougher and can cope well with acrylic paints, which can be hard on brushes as is very difficult to clean off once dry.
+The best acrylic paintbrushes aren't an optional purchase if you're planning on painting with acrylics.
+Though you can buy them in synthetic or natural hair, the best paintbrushes for acrylic paint are normally synthetic because they're tougher.
+Acrylic paint can be hard on brushes as its texture means it's super-tricky to clean off once it's dry.

 The best acrylic paintbrushes

 Why you can trust Creative Bloq Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Princeton’s Aspen brushes are an excellent synthetic substitute for hog hair brushes, and they suit acrylics as well as oils.
 As they are designed to emulate hog hair, they are very springy and much firmer than other synthetics.
 However, they're not as scratchy as hog, and I find they feel smoother laying down paint.

 These brushes are more likely to leave brushstrokes, so they're the best acrylic brushes for a more textured approach, and they're easily robust enough to handle heavy acrylic paint and mediums.
 They're also a good choice if you prefer more expressive brushwork as they're quite hardwearing.

 Winsor and Newton’s Monarch brushes are a synthetic version of an animal hair brush that does a good job of emulating the feel of mongoose hair.
 Compared to natural hair, these brushes have a little extra firmness, which helps with pushing thicker paint around, but they're still quite soft.